emmettmcdow/emmettmcdow.github.io/website/output/posts/dont-work-out/index.md

 ## Taking a break
 The injury I sustained required almost two months of non-running from me.
-I took this opportunity to utilize my time differently: Read more books, learn Spanish, (another activity).
+I took this opportunity to utilize my time differently: Read more books, learn Spanish, build cool software.
 I noticed that over time my motivation grew.
 I felt the urge to build things and try new things.
 These are sensations I was not a stranger to but I had not experienced since the last time I felt under-challenged, which, for me, was somewhere in high school.

 ## Taking stock